mrodrigues/mana-potion/README.md

-# Mana::Potion
+# ManaPotion

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/mana-potion`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Do you need to limit some resource's creation rate?
+It's simple to do it with `ManaPotion`!

 ## Installation